aspose-words/Aspose.Words-Documentation/en/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/track-changes-in-documents/_index.md

 {{% alert color="primary" %}}

-See more details in the ["Track Changes in a Document"](/words/java/track-changes-in-a-document/) article.
+See more details in the [Track Changes in a Document](/words/java/track-changes-in-a-document/) article.

 {{% /alert %}}